Part 3 of a three-part series on intake operations: Response Time | Form Design | Follow-Up

-A firm is spending $5,000 per month on Google Ads and lead generation.
-They're getting 30 leads per month.
-They're retaining 4 clients.
-The managing partner wants more clients, so the instinct is to increase ad spend — push the budget to $7,500, get 45 leads, retain 6.
+A firm is spending steadily on Google Ads and lead generation.
+Leads are coming in.
+Some become clients.
+The managing partner wants more retained matters, so the instinct is to increase ad spend.

 That math assumes the retention rate holds at scale.
-It usually doesn't, because the bottleneck isn't lead volume.
-It's what happens after the lead arrives.
+It usually does not, because the bottleneck is not lead volume.
+The bottleneck is what happens after the lead arrives.

-Of those 30 leads, how many got a call back within an hour?
-How many got a second attempt after the first call didn't connect?
-How many got a follow-up email three days later when they still hadn't scheduled a consultation?
+Of the leads already coming in, how many got a call back within an hour?
+How many got a second attempt after the first call did not connect?
+How many got a follow-up email three days later when they still had not scheduled a consultation?
 How many were contacted at all?

-For most small firms, the honest answer is that a meaningful percentage of leads receive one contact attempt — maybe two — and then sit in an inbox or a CRM with no further action.
-Not because the firm doesn't want those cases.
-Because nobody had a system to make sure the follow-up happened.
+For many firms, a meaningful percentage of leads receive one contact attempt, maybe two, and then sit in an inbox or a CRM with no further action.
+Not because the firm does not want those cases.
+Because the firm has no system to make sure the follow-up happens.

-The leads that fell through aren't bad leads.
-They're leads that needed a second touch, or a third, and didn't get one.
-Buying more leads and running them through the same broken follow-up process doesn't fix the problem.
+The leads that fell through are not bad leads.
+They are leads that needed a second touch, or a third, and did not get one.
+Buying more leads and running them through the same broken follow-up process does not fix the problem.
 It scales it.

 The Follow-Up Math

-The numbers on follow-up conversion are straightforward and well-documented across professional services.
+The logic of follow-up conversion is straightforward across professional services.

-A structured follow-up sequence — three to five contact attempts over seven to ten days, mixing calls, texts, and email — reaches prospects at a rate closer to 70-80%.
+A structured follow-up sequence, several contact attempts over a defined period, mixing calls, texts, and email, reaches a different group of prospects.
 The second attempt catches people who were busy, in a meeting, or screening calls from unknown numbers.
 The third catches people who needed time to think.
-The fourth or fifth catches people who were dealing with something else that day and forgot to call back.
+Later attempts catch people who were dealing with something else that day and forgot to call back.

-The difference between one attempt and a structured sequence is often the difference between a 13% retention rate and a 20%+ retention rate on the same lead pool.
+The difference between one attempt and a structured sequence can change the economics of the same lead pool.
 The data on intake response time tells the same story from a different angle.
-On 30 leads per month at $166 per lead, that's the difference between 4 retained clients and 6 or more — without spending an additional dollar on advertising.
+The firm may not need more leads first.
+It may need to work the existing leads more consistently.

 Why Follow-Up Breaks

-Firms don't have weak follow-up because they're lazy or indifferent.
+Firms do not have weak follow-up because they are lazy or indifferent.
 They have weak follow-up because the workflow between "lead arrived" and "follow-up complete" depends on human memory and manual effort.

-Walk through what happens at a typical small firm.
+Walk through what happens at a typical firm.
 A lead comes in.
-Someone calls back — maybe within an hour, maybe that afternoon, maybe the next day.
-The prospect doesn't answer.
+Someone calls back, maybe within an hour, maybe that afternoon, maybe the next day.
+The prospect does not answer.
 The caller makes a mental note to try again.
 Then the next batch of leads arrives.
 Court appearances take up the morning.
 A client meeting runs long.
 The mental note fades.
 Two days pass.
 The lead sits in the CRM with a status of "attempted contact" and no further action.

-Nobody decided to abandon that lead.
-It was abandoned by the absence of a system.
+No one decided to abandon that lead.
+The absence of a system abandoned it.
 The follow-up depended on someone remembering, and human memory is not a workflow.

-Now multiply this by 30 leads per month.
-Each one needs multiple contact attempts.
-Each attempt needs to happen at the right time — not too soon after the previous one, not so late that the prospect has moved on.
-The total follow-up workload for 30 leads at four attempts each is 120 actions per month, spread across different leads at different stages.
-No one tracks this in their head reliably.
+Now multiply this across the monthly lead pool.
+Each lead may need multiple contact attempts.
+Each attempt needs to happen at the right time, not too soon after the previous one and not so late that the prospect has moved on.
+No one tracks that reliably in their head.
 The leads that need a third attempt blend into the leads that need a first attempt.
-The ones that fall through don't announce themselves.
+The ones that fall through do not announce themselves.

 What Structured Follow-Up Looks Like

 Structured follow-up is not complicated.
-It's a defined sequence of contact attempts that happen automatically unless someone intervenes.
+The workflow is a defined sequence of contact attempts that happen automatically unless someone intervenes.

 Day 0: Lead arrives.
-Immediate acknowledgment — automated email or text confirming receipt.
-First call attempt within the hour.
+Immediate acknowledgment by email or text confirming receipt.
+First call attempt quickly.

 Day 1: If no connection on day 0, second call attempt.
 Follow-up text or email referencing the original inquiry.